 Metaphor Word Lists

-A metaphor is a word or phrase that describes a person or object by referring to something that has similar characteristics, such as The assignment was a breeze.
+Metaphors are words or phrases that describe a person or object by referring to something that has similar characteristics, such as The assignment was a breeze.
 In this example, the assignment is compared to the ease of a breeze.
 Unlike similes, such as sharp as a tack, the words “like” or “as” are not used to make the comparison.
 Some common metaphors on word lists have become cliches or idioms, making them a popular topic of lesson plans about figurative language.
 Metaphor practice can help students under these phrases, common or not.

 Teaching Metaphor Practice